wizlab-it/dyspatcher/README.md

 Administrator can chat via web interface.

 To connect to the web interface as administrator, follow these steps:
- - export the private and public key from the standard command line interface with command **/key**
+ - export the private and public key from the standard command line interface with command **/key** or use an [administrator custom encryption key](#administrator-encryption-keys)
  - open the web chat interface
  - set any username
  - click on *Use custom keys* and enter the administrator keys previously exported from the server